Organization of the Year

 Overview of the Program

 Hosted by National Chengchi University (NCCU), CRC students can expect to devote two days a week to classroom instruction on the campus located in the hills and sub-tropical forest at the southeastern edge of Taipei.
-In addition to receiving instruction on Taiwanese religion and culture, we will also look to attend the annual student activity fair so that CRC students can join clubs and meet local students.
-CRC students can also expect to spend two days a week on guided visits to important religious and cultural sites in and around Taipei.
-One day a week will likely be devoted to advising, community and/or processing meetings, and homework, and the remaining two days of the week will be reserved for free time.
-Two field trips will take us away from this weekly rhythm: one to a Buddhist monastery for multi-day instruction in Buddhism and meditation, and another to sites in eastern Taiwan that will give us broader exposure to Taiwan's geography, indigenous peoples, traditional economy, popular religion, and other cultural features.
+In addition to the classroom instruction, a typical week includes guided visits to important religious and cultural sites in and around Taipei, advising meetings, community and/or processing meetings, homework, and free time.
+We will also look to attend the annual student activity fair so that CRC students can join clubs and meet local students.
+Two field trips will take us away from this weekly rhythm: one to a Buddhist monastery for multi-day instruction in Buddhism and meditation, and another to sites in eastern Taiwan that will give us broader exposure to Taiwan’s geography, indigenous peoples, traditional economy, popular religion, and other cultural features.

-We will begin with a three-week program run largely by the Institute for the Study of Religion, Culture, and Peace (IRCP) at Payap University in Chiang Mai.
-In addition to classroom instruction mixed with site visits, we will look to spend several days at a Buddhist temple and Burmese refugee camp on the Thai-Burma border, combining service learning and meditation.
-Following IRCP's program, we intend to spend two weeks of independent study in which students may take advantage of northern Thailand's numerous NGO's and social service organizations, both religious and otherwise.
-Finally, we will end our first semester at Empty Space, an artist's retreat center in the rural environs of Chiang Mai.
-While we will have some exposure to international and Thai art, our time there will be largely devoted to reflecting on the first semester's experience and producing final papers and presentations.
+We will be living near Chiang Mai University, and will be hosted by the Institute of Southeast Asian Affairs at CMU.
+In addition to classroom instruction mixed with site visits, we will look to spend several days at a Buddhist dhamma center and Burmese refugee camp on the Thai-Burma border, combining service learning and meditation.
+Following the initial programming, we intend to spend two weeks of independent study in which students may take advantage of northern Thailand's numerous NGO's and social service organizations, both religious and otherwise.
+Finally, we will end our first semester with a writing week to focus on final papers and presentations.

 Ankara will provide our program with an intensive, two-week classroom introduction to Turkish society, politics, and religion, supplemented by select site visits and cooperative programming with Youth for Understanding Turkey.
 With this foundation, we will journey to the east of Turkey near the border with Syria, encountering a more Middle Eastern culture and several ancient religious and cultural sites.
 Journeying back toward the west, we will spend several days in Konya living in a Sufi lodge and encountering Islam’s mystical tradition.
 We will end our time in Turkey and CRC with several weeks in Istanbul, mixing some programming with end-of-year assignments and processing of our collective experience.